Romance (guitar piece)

 "Romance Anónimo" (Anonymous Romance) is a piece for guitar, also known as "Estudio en Mi de Rubira" (Study in E by Rubira), "Spanish Romance", "Romance de España", "Romance de Amor", "Romance of the Guitar", "Romanza" and "Romance d'Amour" among other names.
+It is composed in the style of parlour music of the late 19th century in Spain or South America.

+History

+The style of the piece is that of the parlour music of the late 19th century in Spain or South America.
+It has a closed three-part form, the first in the minor key and the second being in the major key, with the third part being a restatement of the first.

-Its origins and authorship are currently in question.
-It is suspected of originally being a solo instrumental guitar work, from the 19th century.
-It has variously been attributed to Antonio Rubira, David del Castillo, Francisco Tárrega, Fernando Sor, Daniel Fortea, Francisco Vicaria l Llobet, Antonio Cano, Vicente Gómez, and Narciso Yepes.
-The Anónimo (anonymous) part of its name has been incorporated over the years due to this uncertainty.
-The question of authorship has probably been propagated by three main reasons: the lack of claim by its true author, the desire to avoid paying copyright fees, and the desire of publishing companies to claim the lucrative copyright of this world-famous piece.
+The origins and authorship of the piece are unknown, hence 'anonimo'.
+It is thought to have been originally a solo instrumental guitar work from the 19th century, and has variously been attributed to Antonio Rubira, David del Castillo, Francisco Tárrega, Fernando Sor, Daniel Fortea, Francisco Vicaria l Llobet, Antonio Cano, Vicente Gómez, and Narciso Yepes.
+It has been suggested that doubts about its authorship may have been encouraged by a wish to avoid paying copyright fees and the desire of publishing companies to claim the lucrative copyright.

-The style of the piece is that of the parlour music of the late 19th century in Spain or South America, having a closed three-part form: the first in the minor key and the second being in the major key, with the third being a restatement of the first.

 Early recordings

-The earliest recording of "Romance" is on a cylinder (from the "Viuda de Aramburo" label) featuring guitarists Luis and Simon Ramírez, made in Madrid sometime between 1897 and 1901.
-The work in question is titled "Sort-Estudio para Guitarra por S. Ramirez".
-It is highly likely that the name "Sort" — as it occurs on the cylinders's title — refers to Fernando Sor, as Sor's surname is sometimes also spelled "Sort" or "Sorts".
+The earliest recording of "Romance" is found on a cylinder from the "Viuda de Aramburo" label featuring guitarists Luis and Simon Ramírez, which was made in Madrid sometime between 1897 and 1901.
+The work is titled "Sort-Estudio para Guitarra por S. Ramirez".
+The name "Sort", as it occurs on the cylinder's title, probably refers to Fernando Sor, as his surname is sometimes spelled "Sort" or "Sorts".
 The recording may be heard on the Doremi CD release "Tarrega, His Disciples, and Their Students" (DHR-7996) and online at the UCSB Cylinder Audio Archive.